alialhasnawi/general-closest-points/README.md

-# fast-closest-points
+# generalized-closest-points
-Faster closest pair of points algorithm for Rn.
+Closest pair of points algorithm for all Rn.

 - Faster than the optimized iterative algorithm by 98% for a list of 500 points.
 - Works for all dimensions (including R1).